invariants-studies/gson0/README.md

 ```

 # JSON
 JavaScript Object Notation (JSON) is a plain text format for storing and transporting data.
-Since the format is text only, JSON data can easily be sent between computers and used by any programming language.

 # JSON Example
 This example is a JSON string: